Mrinal18/fusion/README.md

 ```
 ---
 ## Experiments
-To run default experiment use:
+To run a default experiment, use:
 ```
 python main.py
 ```
-The default experiment will pretrain XX model on Two-View Mnist dataset.
+The default experiment will train the XX model on the Two-View MNIST dataset.

-The code is writting mostly with PyTorch (https://pytorch.org/).
+The code is written mainly with PyTorch (https://pytorch.org/).

-The experiments are defined using Hydra configs (https://hydra.cc/docs/next/intro) and located in the directory `configs`.
+The experiments are defined using the Hydra configs (https://hydra.cc/docs/next/intro) and located in the directory `configs`.

-The training pipeline is based on Catalyst framework (https://catalyst-team.github.io/catalyst/).
+The training pipeline is based on the Catalyst framework (https://catalyst-team.github.io/catalyst/).

+---
+## Questions
+If you have any questions about implementation and training, don't hesitate to either open an issue here or send an email to eidos92@gmail.com.

 ---
 ## Development